ramyagreddy/codechallenge/README.md

 ***Spiral Development methodology:
 Each trip around the spiral traverses four basic quadrants:
-1. determine objectives, alternatives, and constraints of the iteration
+1. Determine objectives, alternatives, and constraints of the iteration
 2. Evaluate alternatives; Identify and resolve risks
 3. Develop and verify deliverables from the iteration
 4. Plan the next iteration.